There are many non-caloric sweeteners that you can use to replace sugar in your diet.

 At this point in time, we are likely only scratching the surface in our understanding of the true impact they have on your health and ability to lose weight.

 My Opinion on Using Artificial Sweeteners on a Low-Carb Diet

-I understand that moving away from the addictive pull of sugar is challenging, so I will leave you with the advice I share with members of my coaching program:
+I understand that moving away from the addictive pull of sugar is challenging, so I will leave you with the advice I share with anyone who asks:

 You can, if you choose, use sugar substitutes to help transition away from sugar, but you’ll be happiest with your results if you wean yourself off of artificial sweeteners as you progress.

 Thank you for reading.
 I hope this information will help you reach your healthy goals!

 - Nettleton, Jodi E., Raylene A. Reimer, and Jane Shearer.
 “Reshaping the gut microbiota: Impact of low-calorie sweeteners and the link to insulin resistance?.”
 Physiology & behavior 164 (2016): 488-493.